-I agree.
-Totally.
-But add that truth is important.
-Jesus is truth and if we are to lead people to Jesus we have to know the truth.
+The question of truth is important.
+Jesus says that he is truth.
+If we are to lead people to Jesus we have to know the truth.
 We don’t have to know everything but we have to know enough so that they can know enough.
 Then as we enter our life of discipleship (with the Holy Spirit pointing us to Jesus) we grow in truth.
 So we have to study the Word and be open to grow into what is truth.
 Truth matters.
 It’s totally a matter life and death.

 What is truth?
 Is there any truth?
 What people say:

 Person 1 – ‘There’s no such thing as truth.’